-The Company has for many years focused on fostering a diverse and inclusive working environment and has implemented specific development programmes to assist business leaders in engaging further with their teams and in demonstrating the contribution that each individual can make to the success of the Company.
+The Company has for many years focused on fostering a diverse and inclusive working environment and has implemented specific development programmes to assist business leaders in engaging further with their teams and to enable them to demonstrate the contribution that each individual can make to the success of the Company.
 The Company is committed to growing a diverse pool of talent for purposes of long-term succession planning.